wp-plugins/twitch-tv-embed-suite/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Updated a typo in the shortcode for a stream display

 = 1.0.4 =
-* Autplay parameter was not set correctly
+* Autoplay parameter was not set correctly

 = 1.0.3 =
 * Fixed incorrect path